Foxynero/alx-final-project-frontend/README.md

 ## Solution

-- Create a job board for ALX students to find jobs
+- Create a job board for ALX students to find jobs and connect to companies

 ## Features for the App